Shaheer04/Heart_Disease_Prediction/README.md

 Hopsworks store for model and feature storage

-Streamlit for UI and deoployment
+Streamlit for UI and deployment

 ## Disclaimer
 Please note that the predictions made by this application are based on machine learning models trained on historical data.
 They should not be considered as medical advice.
 Always consult a healthcare professional for any medical concerns or decisions.